FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 **`addDevice [Interface Name] [New Device Name] [New Device Description]`**

 Adds a new device to the specified interface.
-The IP address is auomatically calculated by incrementing the highest IP address found in the wg-skoonie configuration files for the by 1.
+The IP address is automatically calculated by incrementing the highest IP address found in the wg-skoonie configuration files for the by 1.

 If the resulting IP address is not within the subnet based on the network details found in the wg-skoonie configuration files, errors are thrown.